microlinkhq/metascraper/CONTRIBUTING.md

     logo: [
       // They receive as parameter:
       // - `htmlDom`: the cheerio HTML instance.
-      // - `url`: The input URL used for extact the content.
+      // - `url`: The input URL used for extracting the content.
       ({ htmlDom: $, url }) => $('meta[property="og:logo"]').attr('content'),
       ({ htmlDom: $, url }) => $('meta[itemprop="logo"]').attr('content')
     ]